tdonazure/testing/README.md

 ```

 #### Run the API Locally
-The database-azure-service api runs on localhost port 8180.
+The database-az-service api runs on localhost port 8180.
 Use these commands to fire it up.
 These are long running processes, so it's best to run each one in a separate terminal shell.
 ```
 cd {project_root}/api
 npm run server:api   # Starts up serverless-webpack on port 8180